COLUMBUS, Ohio — In a state whose biggest agricultural export is soybeans, growers of the crop perhaps should be leery.

 “This is a big deal,” he said.
 “There could be a lot of unintended consequences that I don’t think have really been thought through by the administration.”

-In 2016, soybeans were Ohio’s most important agricultural export, totaling $1.4 million, and China is the top market for Ohio’s agricultural exports.
+In 2016, soybeans were Ohio’s most important agricultural export, totaling $1.4 billion, and China is the top market for Ohio’s agricultural exports.
 About 40 percent of Ohio’s total agricultural exports are sold to China, according to the U.S. Bureau of Economic Analysis.

 “So it’s reasonable to argue China is Ohio’s most important soybean export market,” Sheldon said.